Love The Diving Bell and the Butterfly? Readers share 100 books like The Diving Bell and the Butterfly...

 Penelope's book list on how to turn life’s tragedies into victories

-Penelope Chaisson Why did Penelope love this book?
+Penelope Chaisson Why Penelope loves this book

 This book was chosen because of the deep, profound love that is displayed throughout the book.
 It speaks to how vulnerable a person makes themselves when they love deeply and how scary that can be.
 It also speaks to how you can feel so totally lost in loving another person that you forget to love yourself.
 I could identify with loving so intensely also and having my heart broken.
 I also identified with the journey of coming to loving oneself again and with that being open to finding someone better.

-By Courtney Peppernell,
+By Courtney Peppernell ,

 Why should I read it?